ShopLab-Team/shoplab-pr-shopify-theme-preview/README.md

 ### Files Preserved During Updates

-**Normal mode (default):**
+When updating existing themes, the following JSON files are **always preserved** (not updated):
 - `templates/*.json` - Template settings
 - `sections/*.json` - Section settings
 - `config/settings_data.json` - Theme settings
-- `locales/*.json` - Translations
 - `snippets/*.json` - Snippet configurations

-**With `no-sync` label:**
+**Files that ARE updated:**
-- No files are preserved
+- All `.liquid` files (templates, sections, snippets, layout)
-- All files including JSON are updated from repository
+- All asset files (CSS, JS, images, fonts)
-- Theme uses exact configuration from your codebase

-All other files (liquid templates, assets, etc.) are always updated with each commit.
+- Locale default files (`locales/*.default.json`) - to apply translation updates

+**Note:** The `no-sync` label does NOT change this behavior for updates.
+It only affects whether settings are pulled from production during initial theme creation.

 ## 🎨 PR Comment Preview